Economic and Political Overview

 - Republican People’s Party (CHP): centre-left, primary opposition party based on social-republican values

-Peoples' Democratic Party (HDP): pro-minority, left-wing, socialist and democratic
+- Peoples' Democratic Party (HDP): pro-minority, left-wing, socialist and democratic

-- The Good Party (IYI): Nationalist, Conservatist
+- The Good Party (IYI): nationalist, conservatist

 Type of State

-Turkey is a parliamentary democratic republic.
+Turkey is a parliamentary presidential republic.

 Executive Power